akraino-edge-stack/kni-installer/README.md

 - aws-secret-access-key # just for AWS deploy, secret for the key id

 The right path to clone a private repo is: git@github.com:repo_user/repo_name.git

+You also can use a local directory to store secrets in local deployments.
+You should create a directory with a known path, and your directory shall contain the individual files listed before.
+In that case no SSH key is needed.
+You can reference you local secrets repo by:

+    CREDENTIALS=file://<path_to_secrets_repo>

 **BASE_REPO: Repository for the base manifests**